Ever wondered about the true cost of selling a house?

 - Cost of buying and selling

-Some of these charges are expected, however others are easily forgotten.
+Some of these charges are expected when moving home, however, others are easily forgotten.
 So, let’s go into further depth to help you get your head around exactly what’s involved.

 Average cost of selling a house

-There’s no exact figure for the price of selling your home, as this entirely depends on the individual situation.
+There’s no exact figure for the price of selling your home, as this entirely depends on the individual situation and circumstances.
 Properties are all sold at different prices, and these vary location to location also.

 For example, you can expect to pay around 1-3% of the final sale price just to your estate agent.

-However, sellers have less extra costs to deal with than buyers.
+However, the good news is that sellers have less extra costs to deal with than buyers.